mayan-edms/Mayan-EDMS/docs/mercs/0005-explicit-arguments.rst

 ==========

 As the project grows, legibility of code becomes more important.
-Keyword argument help document the use of services, clases and functions.
+Keyword argument help document the use of services, classes and functions.
 Refactors that affect the interface of services are also easier to find and update and fix.
 Positional argument can cause a call to continue working as long as the datatype of the argument remains the same.
 Usage of keyword arguments will